fjall-rs/fjall-rs.github.io/src/content/blog/2024-10-07_newtype-special.md

 ```

 It works, but the assertion makes it a bit awkward.
-Basically the caller needs to make sure, if is allowed to call this function, like this:
+Basically the caller needs to make sure it is allowed to call this function, like this:

 ```rs
 if level.is_disjoint {